Traffic Routing

 Map a hostname to your app:

-miren route add myapp.example.com --app myapp
+miren route set myapp.example.com myapp

 Requests to that hostname are forwarded to your web service.
 TLS certificates are provisioned automatically (see TLS Certificates).